Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - Adding an Accession for a Plant

+  Obviously we keep increasing our collection, with plants coming from commercial sources, or collected from the wild, more rarely coming from expeditions to remote areas of our country, or we receive plants which were illegally collected.

+  Sometimes we have to add plants to the digital collection, just because we have them physically, found in the garden, with or without its label, but without their digital counterpart.

   ..  admonition:: existing plant, found in the garden with its own label
       :class: toggle